 In general, the ability to write down from the global zone is restricted.
-Typically, writing down is used only when a file is reclassified by using the setflabel() interface or when privileged users drag and drop files between File Manager applications in different zones.
+Typically, writing down is used only when a file is reclassified by using the setflabel() interface.

 Default security attributes are assigned to messages that arrive on Trusted Extensions hosts from other host types.
 The attributes are assigned according to settings in the network database files.
-For information about host types, their supported security attributes, and network database file defaults, see Oracle Solaris Trusted Extensions Administrator’s Procedures.
+For information about host types, their supported security attributes, and network database file defaults, see Trusted Extensions Configuration and Administration.

 For network operations that send or receive data, the default policy is that the local process and the remote peer must have the same label.
 This policy applies to all zones, including the global zone, whose network label is ADMIN_LOW.
 However, the default network policy is more flexible than the policy for mounting file systems.
 Trusted Extensions provides administrative interfaces and programmatic interfaces for overriding the default network policy.
 For example, a system administrator can create an MLP in the global zone or in a labeled zone to enable listening at different labels.

 Caution - Use extreme caution when using a multilevel port to violate MAC policy.
 When you must use this mechanism, ensure that your server application enforces MAC policy.